Sergey Volkov (cosmonaut): Expedition 45/46

-The fourth EVA of Volkov's career was during Expedition 46, with veteran cosmonaut Yuri Malenchenko.
+The fourth EVA of Volkov's career was during Expedition 46 with veteran cosmonaut Yuri Malenchenko.
 The duration was 4 hours 45 minutes.

-with undocking of Soyuz TMA-18M, carrying Volkov, Korniyenko and Kelly, on 2 March 2016 at 01:02:48 UTC, the Expedition 46 concluded and the new ISS Expedition 47 began.
+With the undocking of Soyuz TMA-18M, carrying Volkov, Korniyenko, and Kelly on 2 March 2016 at 01:02:48 UTC, Expedition 46 concluded, and Expedition 47 began.
 The landing of TMA-18M occurred two and half hours later, which concluded the 11-month mission of Kelly and Korniyenko.